Showing posts with label education and development. Show all posts

 What's Happening Right Now

-Right now, we believe the Grade 11 Selection Committee is getting ready to finalise the selection lists.
+Right now, we believe the Grade 11 Selection Committee is finalising the selection lists.

 You know the stages and how long it takes for selection to take place.